 - Package Size

 - 100 µl (10 Tests)

 The 2016 ´World Health Organization Classification of Tumors of the Central Nervous System´(WHO 2016) combines, for the first time, histological features and molecular signatures for the definition of many tumor entities.
-Gliomas are a category of tumors of the brain and spinal cord starting in glia cells.
+Gliomas are a category of tumors of the brain and spinal cord originating in glia cells.
 Oligodendrogliomas are a subtype of gliomas accounting for up to 18% of all cases.
 According to the WHO 2016, the classification of an oligodendroglioma requires information about the isocitrate dehydrogenase mutation status and 1p/19q loss of heterozygosity (LOH).
 LOH of 19q can be detected in about 80% of oligodendroglial tumors and to a lower extend in mixed gliomas.
 Co-deletion of 1p/19q is a well-accepted prognostic biomarker in neuro-oncology.
-Patients suffering from anaplastic oligodendroglioma harboring 1p/19q deletion, generally have a good prognosis.
-Co-deletion of 1p/19q has also predictive character, the molecular status of 1p/19q is relevant for therapy decisions.
+Patients suffering from anaplastic oligodendroglioma harboring 1p/19q deletion generally have a good prognosis.
+Co-deletion of 1p/19q also has a predictive character, the molecular status of 1p/19q is relevant for therapy decisions.

 - Solid Tumors (Solid Tumors)

 Two green (2G) and two orange (2O) signals.

 Aberrant Cell (typical results):

 Two green (2G) and one orange (1O) signal resulting from loss of one orange signal.

 - Reifenberger et al (1994) Am J Pathol 145:1175-1190